 THOMAS: Easy, yeah, that's fine.

-THOMAS: I'll just, oh, at the back?
-Okay, sure, yeah. -It's a nice spot, yeah.
+Oh, at the back?
+Okay, sure, yeah.
 I wasn't really watching properly before.
 Was it like?
 And then, legs'll go out.
-Yeah okay.

-CHEERLEADER: It's like, crocodile.
+Okay.
+Crocodile?
+Okay.
+Down.
+Up.
+And the legs will go out.
+It'll happen, yeah.
+Just stretching.